MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-import-custom.md

 - Not all areas of the registry can be set using custom ADMX.
 For more information on the registry locations that can be used, go to [Win32 and Desktop Bridge app ADMX policy Ingestion Overview](/windows/client-management/win32-and-centennial-app-policy-configuration#overview).

 - ADMX settings that are built into Windows (located in the `C:\Windows\PolicyDefinitions` folder) are enabled through configuration service providers (CSPs).
-Don't import these built-in setting using the import ADMX feature.
+Don't import these built-in settings using the import ADMX feature.
 Instead, use the [settings catalog](settings-catalog.md) or a [custom profile](custom-settings-configure.md).

   For a list of the ADMX backed CSP settings, go to [ADMX-backed policies in Policy CSP](/windows/client-management/mdm/policies-in-policy-csp-admx-backed).